Graniteshares 2x Long Etf Performance

 Risk

-Given the investment horizon of 90 days GraniteShares is expected to generate 15.45 times more return on investment than the market.
-However, the company is 15.45 times more volatile than its market benchmark.
-It trades about 0.04 of its potential returns per unit of risk.
-The Dow Jones Industrial is currently generating roughly 0.15 per unit of risk.
+Given the investment horizon of 90 days GraniteShares is expected to under-perform the market.
+In addition to that, the company is 17.43 times more volatile than its market benchmark.
+It trades about -0.04 of its total potential returns per unit of risk.
+The Dow Jones Industrial is currently generating roughly 0.18 per unit of volatility.

 GraniteShares Market Risk Analysis